idleberg/Little-Tumbler/README.md

 2. Install dependencies `npm install`
 3. Create a [Tumblr OAuth Key](http://www.tumblr.com/oauth/apps), add it to the header of `app.js`
 4. Also fill in a name of a Tumblr blog (the example uses [99 Problems](http://probs99.tumblr.com))
+5. Edit the `meta.json` file to your likings
-5. Launch the app using `node app`
+6. Launch the app using `node app`

 Take a look at the files in the `/views` folder to edit the look of your publication and the displayed information.